kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 1) The Spectator Dashboard is still a work in progress.
 The vision of this dashboard is for an operator to be able to use this dashboard to stream to YouTube or Twitch without violating any contest rules.
 This dashboard will not give your frequency or band information away but allows the viewer to interact and learn more about contesting and ham radio.
 2) The trending arrows on the Operator Competition dashboard need some more work.
 I'm not 100% satisified with the way they work.
 4) Resize your browser tab (zoom in/out) to get all the dashboard groups to align correctly on the page.
 You can hit F11 to go full screen.
-5) On the line charts, the most recent data point time is typically in local time with the rest of the data points in UTC.
+5) On the graphical line charts, the most recent data point time is typically in local time with the rest of the data points in UTC.
 This is a known bug in the graphing dashboard node.
 6) The great circle lines in the Worldmap node currently have an issue with the international date line.
 The developers are working on this bug.
+7) If you use HamQTH for your Q lookup, not every call in the world is in that database, therefore you might not see it in the latest Q section of the main dashboard screen.
+More work to be completed on that.

 ## Upgrading